Bard2803/SQL/CodeGym database/DESIGN.md

 The database does not handle complex scheduling.
 For example, it does not prevent scheduling a study group at two different times on the same day.
 This limitation requires additional logic in the application layer to handle complex scheduling scenarios.

 The database does not store contact information for managers, tutors, students, or parents.
 This information would be needed for communication purposes.
 This limitation can be addressed by extending the database schema to include contact information.

+There are no transactions applied, so in theoretically there is a chance of inconsistency in data, when one of the tables get updated but due to some error the related table is not.
+But the database system is not so important here and using appropriate queries this can be avoided.
+Therefore, it was judged that transactions are not crucial.